+The livewell has three drains to regulate the amount of water in the unit.
 The bottom drain is used to empty the livewell of water completely.
-A drain tube with strainer connects to the livewell drains and will direct overflow/excess water to the thru-hull drain located on the portside hull (See fig. 2.7.1)).
+By utilizing the drain plug (supplied) between the two overflow drains in the side of the livewell you can adjust the level of water in the unit.
+A drain tube with strainer connects to the livewell overflow drains and will direct overflow/excess water to the thru-hull drains.

-The seacock MUST be in the OPEN position.
-Running the pump dry may cause damage to the unit.
+The seacock MUST be in the OPEN position when livewell is in use.
+Running the pump dry may damage the unit.